A Plea from Scared Mother!

 I just had a visit from Child safety today and they have said if I don’t improve, in the next week, I could lose my kids.
 I’ve only been on your mailing list for 6 days and I have made a lot of progress.
 But now I’m worried.
 And I’m scared.
 My brain isn’t working.

 I have this big ball stuck in my throat and I keep thinking “I don’t know what to do!”
 I’ve frozen thinking of all that I have to do.
 I need to organize Every Room in my house.
 It’s too Much!

 Can you help me focus?
 And get my groove back?

 FlyBaby stuck in fear and crisis.

 FlyLady here: When we panic!
 Our brains quit working.
 Take a few minutes to read this story!
 It will give you a plan of action!
-Watch for another email about social services; it will have two power testimonials in it.

 I have had starts and stops on my journey with my cleaning problems, but I have a dramatic story now.